Skip navigation and go to main content

 kunst + cultuur

-We help organize cultural events including music, fine arts, architecture, history, film, theater, sports, and cuisine.
+We help organize and promote cultural events including music, arts, architecture, history, film, theater, and cuisine.

 Current Projects

 The committee helped launch a new art exchange program between Baltimore and Rotterdam called Reflection.
 The pilot project was launched in 2006 with eight schools in Baltimore and Rotterdam, and several workshops have happened since then.
-More information.
+The project then evolved into our current exchange, called HarborTraces.

 Rotterdam’s Jet Manrho (who helped launch our Reflection project) worked on a kids’ art project with Port Discovery, Baltimore’s children’s museum.